What is Obsessive-Compulsive Disorder?

 Treating OCD: The Way Ahead With Safe House

 People suffering from OCD may have many apprehensions about therapy and healing.
 As a reputed rehabilitation centre in India, Safe House understands their inhibitions and provides them with a secure space to express themselves and inch towards recovery.
+We recognize the trust and care required in the process and commit ourselves to provide the best treatment for OCD.
 Here are some ways in which we do so:

 - One-on-One Therapy Sessions With Psychologists: The best OCD treatment plans skilfully integrate medication with psychotherapy.
 Our trained and proficient psychologists work individually with patients, providing them with the much-needed comfortable space and allowing them to express themselves.
 They also incorporate proven therapies like Cognitive Behavioural Therapy to help patients work on their thoughts and behaviours.